Norton Rose Fulbright Canada LLP

 Related services and key industries

 Matthew Lippa's practice covers all aspects of corporate finance, with an emphasis on multi-jurisdictional and cross-border structured financings.
-He acts for Canadian and international financial institutions and borrowers in connection with lending transactions, including asset-based lending, syndicated financings, covered bonds and notes, insolvency and restructuring and project finance.
+He acts for Canadian and international financial institutions and borrowers in lending transactions, including asset-based lending, syndicated financings, covered bonds and notes, insolvency and restructuring and securitizations.

-Matthew regularly advises clients on general corporate matters, regulatory matters and commercial contracts.
-He also has experience acting for issuers and underwriters in connection with prospectus offerings, private placements and commercial debt programs.
+Matthew regularly advises clients on general corporate matters, regulatory matters and commercial contracts, and acts for Canadian and international financial institutions, private equity firms and corporate borrowers in connection with the structuring and negotiating of lending arrangements.

 J.D., Osgoode Hall Law School, 2010